gerwant/flash-wizard/README.md

 ## Install

-*Linux and Windows 7+ are supported (64-bit only).*
+*Linux (AppImage) and Windows 7+ are supported (both 32- and 64-bit versions).*
-*On our way to provide 32-bit binaries also.*

 **macOS**

-*We didn't build it yet (mainly because of lack of macOS machines), but if community will alert such a need, we will provide solution.*
+*We didn't build it yet (mainly because of lack of macOS machines and barely any feedback from people), but if community will alert such a need, we will provide solution.*

 **Linux**